wri/carbon-budget/readme.md

 The framework can still be run without AWS credentials; inputs will be downloaded from s3 but outputs will not be uploaded to s3.
 In that case, outputs will only be stored locally.

-A complete list of inputs, including changes made to the framework, can be found [here](http://gfw2-data.s3.amazonaws.com/climate/carbon_model/Table_S3_data_sources__updated_20230406.pdf).
+A complete list of inputs, including changes made to the framework since the original publication, can be found [here](http://gfw2-data.s3.amazonaws.com/climate/carbon_model/Table_S3_data_sources__updated_20230406.pdf).

 ### Outputs